Real estate sales can be a satisfying and lucrative career, but it is also highly competitive.

 Use an offer as your carrot, to get you their contact info.
 Offers can be anything from a free information kit for sellers or buyers or a complete list of your homes for sale.
 This is a great way to generate leads.

 Collecting contact information from your site’s visitors is important, and contact forms are the easiest way to do this.
 Since the majority of sales don’t occur until somewhere around the tenth actual contact, using a form to collect, store and sort data is another way to generate leads and use them to your optimal potential.

 Make Your Site Count

-Check out your competitors’ sites and see what they offer, then use these 7 elements to make your site even better than theirs!
+Check out your competitors’ sites and see what they offer, then use these seven elements to make your site even better than theirs!

-Clean, clear information, easy navigation, and professionalism are the keys to your successful real estate website.
+Clean, precise information, easy navigation, and professionalism are the keys to your successful real estate website.